Many people think of commenting as a way of responding to updates on social media. And this is certainly the case for the majority of interactions.

 Comments are not a vehicle for self-promotion.
+The commenting box is not a free space to advertise your business.
 If you want to refer to your business in any way, make sure you offer advice that adds to the conversation, or share your knowledge that could help someone.
 If you make a good enough impression, you will be sought out through the link behind your name.

 And avoid getting carried away and writing too much!
 Treat a comment as a précis exercise and summarise your point of view as succinctly as possible.
 If you are inspired suddenly by the subject, go write your own post, and either link to the author or tell them about it on social media.

 All good commenting marketing strategies require a method of understanding you're doing it correctly.
 This will depend upon your objectives, of course, so you need to set up a system that shows your results.

 Does your analytics show which blog has delivered the most traffic because of your comments?
 Has anyone made contact because of a comment you have written?
 Have you gained more respect and recognition within the blogosphere?

 Are you noticed by the blog's authors?
 Do they respond favourably within their replies?
 Have they asked you for guest posts?
 Have you made a connection with them on other social platforms?

 Remember a commenting marketing strategy is a long-term affair, so don't expect any quick fixes (unless you are incredibly talented or lucky!).

 Have you already got a commenting marketing strategy?

 If so, please leave us some tips and tricks in the comments below.
 If you haven't, are you inspired to set one up and give it a go?
 Then come back and tell us all about it!